rubinusp/byu-cs460-f2021/lab-routing/README.md

    IP address of your neighbor, so you cannot use that for your destination address, `dst`.
 Instead, for a given interface, you will send to the IP address that is the _broadcast_ address corresponding to the subnet on the interface.
+The broadcast address for a given subnet is simply the subnet prefix with all of the host bits set--or, the very last address in the subnet.
+For example, the broadcast address for 10.1.2.0/24 is 10.1.2.254.
+   And the broadcast address for 10.1.2.20/30 is 10.1.2.23.

-This can be found with the `int_to_info` attribute, which is documented [here](https://github.com/cdeccio/cougarnet/blob/main/README.md#baseframehandler).
+   However, in the lab, you won't have to calculate this yourself.
+The broadcast IP address for the subnet corresponding to given interface can be found with the `int_to_info` attribute, which is documented [here](https://github.com/cdeccio/cougarnet/blob/main/README.md#baseframehandler).
    Note that this subnet-specific broadcast address is used instead of a global broadcast (255.255.255.255) for (at least) two reasons: